 The small-batch bottling taps into the Hebridean Islands’ rich green offerings, fusing nine classic gin botanicals with a hand-picked harvest of 22 local ingredients—mugwort, creeping thistle, and bob myrtle, to name a few—in a slow, 17-hour distillation process.
 The resulting product, the first and only “Islay Dry gin,” is one of the most interesting we’ve tried.

-The sweeter malt base is layered with notes of citrus and a floral honey, while it’s lighter body makes it perfect for classic cocktails (and it’s authentic!).
-“I love using Bols Genever in a Martinez if I'm feeling a stirred cocktail or in a classic smash if I'm wanting a brighter citrus based cocktail,” says Chasse.
-“Classically, a Martinez is made with Old Tom gin; Bols still has the body without the extra sweetness!
-The mint and fresh muddled lemon of the smash paired with Bols Genever make for a delightfully refreshing and layered cocktail perfect for warm summer days.”
+The sweeter malt base is layered with notes of citrus and a floral honey, while its lighter body makes it perfect for classic cocktails (and it's authentic!).
+"I love using Bols Genever in a Martinez if I'm feeling a stirred cocktail or in a classic smash if I'm wanting a brighter citrus-based cocktail," says Chasse.
+"Classically, a Martinez is made with Old Tom gin; Bols still has the body without the extra sweetness.
+The mint and fresh muddled lemon of the smash paired with Bols Genever make for a delightfully refreshing and layered cocktail perfect for warm summer days."

 Another Dutch import, this gin comes from the Nolet family of Ketel One vodka fame.
 Based in Schiedam, the Netherlands, the Nolets have been distilling genever-style gins since the 17th century.
 The juniper is more subdued in this lighter bottling, with berries and floral notes taking center stage.
-Steve Mazzuca, beverage director of Bathtub Gin in New York City, uses Nolet’s in the bar’s top-selling cocktail, which uses the gin with sage, lavender, fresh ginger, and lemon.
+Steve Mazzuca, beverage director of Bathtub Gin in New York City, uses Nolet’s in the bar’s top-selling cocktail, which combines the gin with sage, lavender, fresh ginger, and lemon.

 You may be surprised, as we were, to discover that there exists a fine gin-producing operation on the tiny Spanish island of Menorca in the Mediterranean Sea.
 Indeed, the British brought gin to their erstwhile military outpost during the 1708 War of Spanish Succession, due to the demand for gin by naval officers.